Storyflow Logo

 FigJam is the friendly, lightweight whiteboard from Figma, and for design-led marketing teams it is the path of least resistance.
 It is cheap, fast, pleasant to use, and sits right next to your Figma design files, so handing a brainstorm to the design team is seamless.
 For lighter campaign sessions it is plenty.

 Where it loses: it is deliberately simple, so it is lighter on structure and on the kind of AI that develops ideas, and its real gravity is the Figma ecosystem rather than marketing operations.
 If your marketing team is design-heavy and already in Figma, FigJam is the obvious low-friction choice.
 If you need the brainstorm to become a structured brief, you will be doing that elsewhere.
+In the loop, FigJam covers Diverge and light Cluster and then hands you to Figma, not to a brief.
+A design-led team that brainstorms a launch in FigJam and builds the assets next door in Figma has a genuinely smooth path, right up until someone asks for the written campaign rationale.

 5. Milanote